Andrew8xx8/chef-kitchen/README.md

 #### Sync folders via NFS

-If you get error such like this when you trying to use NFS:
+If you get error like this when you trying to use NFS:

 ```
 The following SSH command responded with a non-zero exit status.